smart-edge-open/specs/doc/architecture.md

 The following are the high-level features of the OpenNESS Kubernetes node microservice:
 - Container runtime (Docker\*) and virtualization infrastructure (libvirt\*, Open vSwitch (OVS)\*, etc.) support
-- Platform pods consisting of services that enable the configuration of a node for a particular deployment, device plugins enabling hardware resource allocation to an application pod, and detection of interfaces and reporting to the Control Plane node.
+- Platform pods consisting of services that enable the configuration of a node for a particular deployment, device plugins enabling hardware resource allocation to an application pod, and detection of interfaces and reporting to the Control Plane.
 - System pods consisting of services that enable reporting the hardware and software features of each node to the Control Plane, resource isolation service for pods, and providing a DNS service to the cluster
 - Telemetry consisting of services that enable hardware, operating system, infrastructure, and application-level telemetry for the edge node
 - Support for real-time kernel for low latency applications and network functions like 4G and 5G base station and non-real-time kernel